Tourism declares a climate emergency

 - Action from our tour operator partners.
 We are working with our operators to promote low carbon holidays which highlight train and overland routes from a transport perspective.
 We also actively encourage all our partners to choose lower carbon accommodation and food options too.

-We are one of the few travel companies who do not support or believe in carbon offsets - we stopped offering them ten years ago.
+We are one of the few travel companies who do not support or believe in carbon offsets - we stopped offering them in 2009.
 We don’t believe they work and think they distract from the urgent need for reduction.

 Our declaration for 2020 and beyondWe are founding signatories of www.tourismdeclares.com which – launched in January 2020 – is a new network of organisations, companies and individuals working in tourism who have come together to join other industries and regions in declaring a climate emergency.